RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/README.md

 ## 1.1 Checkpoints

-the checkpoints folder contains the model weights for our PatchConvRNN, which achieved state-of-the-art forecasting results at different forecasting horizons as described in the paper (Tables 1 and 3).
-The meanings of each part of the file names in the checkpoints folder are as follows:
+the checkpoints folder contains the pre-trained model weights for our PatchConvRNN, which achieved state-of-the-art forecasting results at different forecasting horizons as described in the paper (Tables 1 and 3).

 {prediction variables}-{The predicted length}-{enc_patch_len}-{dec_patch_len}-{fus_out}-{loss}.